LiberTEM/LiberTEM/docs/source/dask.rst

 Scheduler
 ---------

+LiberTEM uses Dask.distributed as the default method to execute tasks.
-By default, LiberTEM keeps the default Dask scheduler as-is and only uses the Dask :code:`Client` internally to make sure existing workflows keep running as before.
-For a closer integration it can be beneficial to use the same scheduler for both LiberTEM and other Dask computations.
+Unless instructed otherwise, LiberTEM keeps the default Dask scheduler as-is and only uses the Dask :code:`Client` internally to make sure existing workflows keep running as before.
+However, for a closer integration it can be beneficial to use the same scheduler for both LiberTEM and other Dask computations.
 There are several options for that:

-:Set LiberTEM Dask cluster as default scheduler:
+:Set LiberTEM Dask cluster as default Dask scheduler:
     * Use :code:`Context.make_with('dask-make-default')`
     * Pass :code:`client_kwargs={'set_as_default': True}` to
       :meth:`~libertem.executor.dask.DaskJobExecutor.connect` or